Table of Contents

 UK Import License

-- Bans – No import is allowed
+– Bans – no import is allowed

-Bill of lading
+Bill of Lading (B/L)

 This document is a negotiable multi-modal document that the shipping line issues for transporting the product.
 It certifies the carriage of the cargo as stated in the specific invoice on behalf of the importer.
 This depends on the terms of sale.
 Put another way, this is the document that the agent or carrier issues to acknowledge your shipment and cargo.